itsjoshuagraves/digitalgarden/content/philosophy/index.md

 | **You Forced** | A short term win for you, but people are unlikely to care or continue to maintain what you forced on them. | You've wasted time and trust and are unlikely to gain it back. |

 ## Suspending Assumptions
 It is natural that the more you solve a certain problem, the more you will see certain patterns emerge.
-That is knowledge you've earned.
-What you are after here is wisdom, which is an understanding of how, when, or if you apply the knowledge you've earned.
+That is knowledge you've earned and should not be discounted.
+What you are after here, however, is wisdom.
+Wisdom is an understanding of how, when, or if, to apply the knowledge you've earned.

 To blindly apply knowledge is to mistake commonalities for certainties.
 Our brains are good at shortcuts and hate doing work.
 This helped us survive as hunter-gatherers and make quick decisions about what might be a tiger lurking in the grass or not.
 These days it mostly hinders clear thinking and results in shortsighted decisions.
 Another term for mistaking commonalities for certainties comes to mind: stereotyping.

 To counter this, maintain a mindset of someone approaching a problem for the first time.
-There are no assumptions here, as you do not know what you're dealing with yet.
+There are no assumptions this person's mind, as they do not know what they're dealing with yet.
 In this way, it is possible to be fully present and unbiased when trying to understand a problem.

 This isn't to say you should be doe-eyed at every single problem.
 That's still rigorous adhering to a process and treats everyone like they know nothing.
 Instead, use what you've learned to distill the problem in a way that doesn't bias your results.
 One general way to avoid this is to use open-ended questions.
 They allow you to set and work from strong defaults, but don't chain you to them.